opendocsg/slw-judgments-backfill/2012_SGHC_155/report.md

  [emphasis added in bold italics]

 29     The position in Singapore remains similar to the pre-1977 English Rules of Supreme Court.
 The Singapore Rules of Court prior to 1 May 2011 did not allow an applicant to seek declaratory relief in proceedings commenced under Order 53.
-In _Yong Vui Kong v Attorney-General_ [2011] 2 SLR 1189 (“ _Yong Vui Kong_ ”), the applicant applied for Prohibiting Orders as well as for declarations under Order 53.
+In _Yong Vui Kong v Attorney-General_ <span class="citation">[2011] 2 SLR 1189</span> (“ _Yong Vui Kong_ ”), the applicant applied for Prohibiting Orders as well as for declarations under Order 53.
 In the Court of Appeal judgment delivered on 4 April 2011, Chan Sek Keong CJ held at [25]:

  The Declaratory Relief Issue

- 25 I shall begin my analysis with the Discretionary Relief Issue since it can be given short shrift in view of existing case law on the type of relief available in proceedings brought under O 53 of the Rules of Court (see, eg, Chan Hiang Leng Colin v Minister for Information and the Arts [1996] 1 SLR(R) 294 at [5]-[6] and Re Application by Dow Jones (Asia) Inc [1987] SLR(R) 627 at [14]).
+ 25 I shall begin my analysis with the Discretionary Relief Issue since it can be given short shrift in view of existing case law on the type of relief available in proceedings brought under O 53 of the Rules of Court (see, eg, Chan Hiang Leng Colin v Minister for Information and the Arts <span class="citation">[1996] 1 SLR(R) 294</span> at [5]-[6] and Re Application by Dow Jones (Asia) Inc [1987] SLR(R) 627 at [14]).
 The case authorities show clearly that declaratory relief is not a remedy provided for under O 53 of the Rules of Court, and, thus, the court has no power to grant such relief in proceedings commenced under this Order.
 Mr Ravi has not convinced us that his argument to the contrary is correct.

  (a)